-Dennis Muilenburg is chairman of the board, president and chief executive officer of The Boeing Company.
+Dennis Muilenburg is president and chief executive officer of The Boeing Company.
+He has served as a director of the Boeing board since 2015.

-Muilenburg became chairman of the board in March 2016, chief executive officer in July 2015 and president in December 2013.
+Muilenburg became chief executive officer in July 2015 and president in December 2013.
+He served as chairman of the board from March 2016 to October 2019.

 Until July 2015, Muilenburg served as vice chairman, president and chief operating officer of Boeing, where he supported the company’s aerospace business operations and focused on specific growth enablers, including important global relationships, leadership initiatives and development program performance.